Johnny Young: Later career

-Personal life
+Personal life and death

 Young was raised as the son of Fokke Jan de Jong and his wife Anna.
-They already had three children Cornelia, Antonia and Ferdinand.
-His mother had an affair while her husband was stationed in Indonesia, and Young's biological father was a singer, Johannes.
-When Young was in his 40s he met Johannes and found that he had three other half-siblings.
-His first marriage was to Jane, with whom he had his son Craig, but the marriage ended in divorce and Jane died of leukaemia.
-In the early 1970s, he married his second wife Cathy and they had two daughters Anna and Fleur.
+They already had three children; Cornelia, Antonia and Ferdinand.
+While Fokke was stationed in Indonesia, Anna had an affair and became pregnant by Young's biological father Johannes, a singer.
+When Young was in his 40s, he met Johannes and found that he had three half-siblings.

+Young's first marriage was to Jane, with whom he had his son Craig, with the marriage ending in divorce; Jane later died of leukaemia.
+In the early 1970s, he married his second wife, Kathy.
+They had two daughters: Anna and Fleur.

-Both his mother and step-father died in 1989 and his marriage to Cathy ended by 1995.
-Young married Rose McKimmie on 24 December 1999 in Bali and they lived in a battery-operated rural cottage about an hour-and-half from Melbourne.
+Both his mother and legal father died in 1989.
+His marriage to Kathy ended by 1998.
+Young married Rose McKimmie on 24 December 1999 in Bali and they lived in a battery-powered rural cottage about an hour-and-a-quarter from Melbourne.
 In February 2014 he said the marriage to Rose had been a mistake and lasted only eighteen months.
-He married Marisha, an economist, in 2002 and they remain together as of 2017.
+In 2009 he married Marisha, a Polish-born economist, and they remained close until his death.

-Young has had three children, Craig (died c.
-2014 of pancreatic cancer), Anna and Fleur; nine grandchildren; and one great-grandchild.
-Anna is a singing and dancing teacher for seniors at The Johnny Young Talent School, after studying at Melbourne Conservatorium of Music and performing in musical theatre.
-Fleur works in fashion.
+Young had three children, Craig (died c.
+2014 of pancreatic cancer), Anna and Fleur, as well as seven grandchildren and two great-grandchildren.
+Fleur works in fashion, and Anna is a singing and dancing teacher at The Johnny Young Talent School and a director of high school musical productions, following studies at the Melbourne Conservatorium of Music and performing in musical theatre.

+After a brief illness, Young died from pancreatic cancer in Perth on 13 August 2026 at the age of 79.